Unrealised Rent

 4 min

-Unrealised rent refers to the portion of rent that a landlord is entitled to receive but has not collected due to the tenant’s failure to pay.
-Under Indian tax laws, landlords can claim a deduction for unrealised rent, provided certain conditions are met.
-This deduction helps reduce taxable rental income.
+Unrealised rent is the rent that a landlord was entitled to receive but couldn’t collect because of a tenant’s default.
+Under Indian tax laws, landlords can claim this as a deduction, provided they meet certain conditions.

 Example of unrealised rent